 Robotics and Computer Vision Lab

-- Object Recognition and Categorization
+- Recognition and Video

 - The first masters graduated.
 (J.K.Oh, K.C.Lee, S.W.Kim)

 - Prof. In-So Kweon was promoted to an associate professor of the Department of Electrical Engineering, KAIST